Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Stories continue to attempt to measure the relationship between supply and demand for the trucking industry.
 Most reports are positive regarding the recent uptick in tonnage and loads, but the pricing environment continues to experience negative sentiments.
 This has been largely expressed by truckload carriers of late.

-On the electronic logging device, ELD front, the Owner-Operator Independent Drivers Association, OOIDA has petitioned U.S. Court of Appeals in Chicago to rehear their lawsuit which was rejected by the panel from the same court during late October.
+On the electronic logging device front, the Owner-Operator Independent Drivers Association has petitioned U.S. Court of Appeals in Chicago to rehear their lawsuit which was rejected by the panel from the same court during late October.

 A lot of uncertainty remains for the trucking industry heading into 2017.
 If GDP improves, notably industrial production and consumer demand increases, the industry should see improvement for both volumes and pricing; visibility is just not there at the moment.